feveal/gcodekit5-design/README.md

 The object positioning issue when opening "gckd" files.
   - The colors in the viewer have been changed when displaying images alongside vector objects to improve viewing.
   - The active machine name has been added to the status bar.
-  - The import DXF and SVG files has been improved.
   - New icons have been added to the tools.

   **Individual properties by object**